pvdabeel/prolog/Documentation/Handbook/22-doc-dependency-ordering.md

 because a toolchain component is not yet on `PATH`).

-The scheduler closes this gap in `scheduler:repair_ordering_violations`, keyed only on the generic `order_after` marker (no package-specific logic):
+The scheduler closes this gap in `scheduler:repair_ordering_violations`, keyed only on the generic `order_after` marker (no package-specific logic).
+The repair pass builds an effective dependency graph over all planned rule heads (direct body deps, assumed-dep aliases, RDEPEND configure deps and PDEPEND completion edges), condenses it with Kosaraju's SCC algorithm and assigns waves by longest path over the acyclic condensation.
+Members of a true cycle share a wave; everything acyclic is strictly ordered.
+Because the condensation is a DAG, the pass always converges — a cycle anywhere in the plan can never collapse the ordering of an unrelated acyclic chain (portage-ng#26).

 - `build_pdepend_anchor_map` maps each provider `(C,N)` to its PDEPEND-target
   heads, and `build_pdepend_closure_map` computes the forward closure of those targets.
-- A consumer outside that closure is ordered after the **maximum install wave** of `P`'s PDEPEND targets — i.e. after `P`'s whole post-install group, matching emerge's behaviour.
+- A consumer outside that closure gets edges to the **install heads** of `P`'s PDEPEND targets — i.e. it is ordered after `P`'s whole post-install group, matching emerge's behaviour.

 This bump is made **cycle-safe per target** so it does not collapse densely cyclic toolchain closures (e.g. LLVM):